MattHua04/STAR_WARS/README.md

 ## Requirements

 Default Run:
+* The doublyLinkedList.cpp file for this project is not included for academic honor policy reasons so you'll have to implement it yourself
+    * The header file is still included however, so it can serve as a guideline for implementing the doublyLinkedList
 * To run this project successfully using the default implementation, ensure the wiring and SD card requirements are met
 * Then just drag and drop the [P2-2.bin](BUILD/LPC1768/ARMC6/P2-2.bin) file onto an MBED LPC1768 and power cycle to start running the game